FrankN88/MS2_University-Research-Group/README.md

     -   #### Frequent User Goals
         1. As a Frequent User, I want to check to see if there are any newly added features regarding the research.
         2. As a Frequent User, I want to check to see if there are any updates to the staff and seminars.
-        3. As a Frequent User, I want to sign up to the Newsletter so that I am emailed any major updates and/or releases or notified about special events.
+        3. As a Frequent User, I want to sign up to the Newsletter so that I am emailed any major updates and/or releases or notified about special events and seminars.
     -   #### Site Owner Goals
         1. Increasing the overall group reputation and awareness of the team and related releases.
-        2. Give an immediate overview of the research, its main applications, products and other important information.
+        2. Give an immediate overview of the research, its main applications, releases and other important information.
         3. Increase percentage of website visits in order to gain more popularity among the community.
         4. Gain a better understanding of the audience by checking their feedback both via the website and social networks.
         5. Consequently, increase social mentions and post with regularity in order to keep attention high.
         6. Allow potential students and potential entrepreneurs  to fill out a contact form, sign up for the email list, visit the physical location, or simply get in touch with the team.
         7. Make the website as accessible and responsive as possible.
+        8. Allow external stakeholders to check out the competence of each single member of the team.
+        9. Increase chances of future cooperations and projects.
-        8. Use reviews to increase customer satisfaction.
+        10. Use reviews to increase customer satisfaction.

 #### Strategy
 Broken into three categories, the website will focus on the following target audiences: